qcoral/hardware-docs/site/src/content/docs/building/troubleshooting.md

 ## Other communities

 Hack Club is a _great_ place, but the the truth is that we're really small too!
 One of the best ways to learn is to immerse yourself in other communities.
-Here are some other great places to ask for help:
+Go to the [communities section](/design#communities) to find a list!